kcyras/ABAPlusG/README.md

 ## Using the deployed version

-A live version of this app is available as an API on `http://aba-plus-g.herokuapp.com/`.
+A live version of the ABA+ app supporting ABA+G for reasoning with clinical guidelines is available as an API on `http://aba-plus-g.herokuapp.com/`.
 Currently the following endpoints are accessible:

  -   **/genereate_explanations** is an endpoint which accepts a post request containing a valid DSS JSON object and returns the relevant extensions and accompanying explanations for which actions need to be taken in the treatment of patients.